TULiberalArts/Asian-and-Middle-Eastern-Languages-and-Studies/pages/home.md

 ---
 # global predefined variables
-layout: home3
+layout: tla_home
 permalink: /
 published: true
 # meta-data variables
 title: Home
 description: >-
   The Department of Asian and Middle Eastern Languages and Studies offers majors in Asian Studies and Chinese, as well as study options from Arabic to Korean.
-Learn more about what Temple University’s College of Liberal Arts has to offer!
+Learn more about what Temple University’s College of Liberal Arts has to offer.
 keywords: 'Chinese, Arabic, Japanese, Asian Studies, language, academic offerings, major, minor, certificate'
 # custom variables
 sidebar: false